 When the seed pods appear in summer, they give the appearance of looking like snow peas.
 The heart shape leaves of a deep rich purple open up in a ruby purple color in spring, then darken to a deep purple. … Read the rest

 Holly bushes grow in drained and slightly acidic soils.
 The bright red berries on this evergreen plant are said to repel the deer from reaching towards it.
 Planting time for these bushes is in spring through early fall.
 It can give a deep and enriched look to your place in winters as it matures.

 Azalea is a flowering shrub that grows red in color.
 It is one of those shade plants that requires only light shade.
 Therefore it is always preferred to grow them under a tree or shaded side of the house.
 Azaleas are broadleaf evergreen and slower growing than other flowering shrubs, yet they are popular because they are deer resistant.

 Euonymus shrubs are popular deer resistant shrubs.
 While there are many euonymus varieties, burning bush is the most popular.
-The berry fruit that grows over it is of pinkish red color and have orange seeds.
-The leaves of this plant are opposite and ovoid.
-It is used for medicinal purposes and its direct consumption is poisonous to animals and humans.
+The berry fruit that grows over it is … Read the rest

 Before you build your own fire pit, you need to make sure it is OK that you make your fire pit based on the laws regarding creating structures like this on your property.
 Once you have the green light to make your fire pit on your residence grounds, the next part is gathering up the necessary supplies.
 In order to build your own fire pit, you will need to comparison shop and price tools and materials, such as bricks, trowels, cement and shovels.